-- 5.66 The Secretary of the Cabinet and the Deputy Secretary of the Cabinet, who provide secretariat services to Cabinet, are the only officials to attend Cabinet meetings regularly.
-Occasionally, senior public service officials may be invited to give a special presentation to Ministers in the Cabinet room. - 5.67 Visiting dignitaries may occasionally be invited to meet members of Cabinet in the Cabinet room.
+- 5.67 The Secretary of the Cabinet and the Deputy Secretary of the Cabinet, who provide secretariat services to Cabinet, are the only officials to attend Cabinet meetings regularly.
+Occasionally, senior public service officials may be invited to attend Cabinet meetings to provide advice to Ministers on specific items or to give a special presentation to Ministers in the Cabinet room. - Visiting dignitaries may occasionally be invited to meet members of Cabinet in the Cabinet room.
 Such invitations should not be issued until the Prime Minister's approval has been obtained and arrangements made with the Secretary of the Cabinet and the Visits and Ceremonial Office of the Department of Internal Affairs.